ras-marques/ImmersiveGloves/README.md

 If you don't have the Tundra Trackers yet, you could buy 2 bundles of individual tundra tracker and SW1 dongle https://unboundxr.eu/tundra-tracker?sqr=tundra + https://unboundxr.eu/tundra-sw1-dongle, but that would be ~400€ and you will need 2 USB ports, or you could go for the 4 Tundra Tracker bundle https://unboundxr.eu/tundra-x4-bundel?sqr=tundra for ~600€.
 On top of this, if you don't have base stations, those go for 159€ from valve and it is better to have 2.

+## End goal for these gloves

+- These will always use the Tundra tracker unless another lighthouse based tracker is available that can send inputs to openvr like the Tundra can.
+I expect this to always be the largest part of the cost.
+- The inertial sensors are going to be next.
+Currently the gloves use the Slime VR BNO085 boards that go for 12€ each.
+Even in bulk, these don't get much cheaper, but I will support two additional versions of the gloves in the future, one with 11 BNO085 boards instead of 6 per glove and another with 6 cheaper IMU boards that I expect to be approximately half the cost but that may or may not include a magnetometer to correct for drift, needing a callibration gesture/button press from time to time.
-I have already designed smaller BNO085 boards compatible with SparkFun's Qwiic Connect System, but I haven't ordered them yet, if you do, do it at your own risk and tell me if it works :) There are boards for the finger tip and finger base (digital phalanx and proximal phalanx bones).
+- I have already designed smaller BNO085 boards compatible with SparkFun's Qwiic Connect System but haven't ordered or tested anything yet.
+There are boards for the finger tip and finger base (digital phalanx and proximal phalanx bones).

-I am also designing a custom interface board for the Tundra Tracker so it is easier to assemble the glove without soldering and for good looks.
+- I am also designing a custom interface board for the Tundra Tracker so it is easier to assemble the glove without soldering and for good looks.
+This should be much cheaper if you want to make them yourself than the ones from Tundra.
+- My gloves have finger mobility and a low profile as top priorities, so I have no plans for implementing physical buttons unless absolutelly necessary nor force feedback, but vibration haptics are possible if small enough.
+I do encourage you to do so and share your own variation!
+- Oh and maybe the most endest of the goals is to have fun in the development process!!

 ## Steps to make the gloves: